Introverts have a lot of thoughts to contribute and may be capable of deeper insights than the extroverts who dominate the discussion.

-“It’s so nice to finally hear your voice,” my English professor said when I walked into her office.
-She was being encouraging, but inside I cringed, because her statement affirmed what I already knew — that I was too quiet and struggled to speak my mind in front of the class.
+“It’s so nice to finally hear your voice,” my English professor says as I walk into her office.
+She’s trying to be encouraging, but inside, I cringe, because her statement confirms something terrible that I already know about myself — I’m too quiet.

 After this incident, I stopped speaking in that class altogether, and my participation in other classes dropped as well.
-Throughout college and graduate school, my lack of participation was noted by my professors, who rarely seemed to understand that speaking in front of the class was extremely difficult for me.
+Throughout college and graduate school, my lack of participation was noted by my professors, who rarely seemed to understand that public speaking was extremely difficult for me.

 One Teacher Made a Difference